Why does Highways England use ANPR?

 Do you send data to the police?

-No. The non-unique tag data obtained from Highways England ANPR camera is only transmitted to the NTOC over secure data networks.
+No. The non-unique tag data obtained from our ANPR cameras is only transmitted to the NTOC over secure data networks.

 Do you support the police in other ways?